5803emma/mhphotography-ms4/README.md

 I utilised Font-Awesome icons for my social links and also for my nav bar

 #### Logo
-I designed a logo for Mark Hayes photogrpahy and I have displayed this in my nav-bar, I feel this gives the page a professional look.
+The logo for Mark Hayes photogrpahy was designed by the photographer and a friend who is a graphic designer.
+This is displayed in nav-bar to give the page a professional look.

 #### Colours
 The colours of the site were used to complement and contrast with the background image, which is consistent across the apps.

 ### Wireframes
-Project wireframes were created using MS Paint and can be found in the wirefreames folder.
+Project wireframes were created using MS Paint and can be found in the wireframes folder.